tinysheep007/GRE-Review/readme.md

 Finish day 4 KMF 6 choose 2 practice
 recorded all unkown words from the KMF 6 choose 2 word list Start 200 question grind KMF day 1.
 KILLED BY INTEGER QUESTIONS

+## Day 11
+Finish day 2 200 question grind KMF. did better in the non-integer section finish vocab list 13-14 did up to Q120 in math 170 tomrrow working day would be vocab review practice 10 fill in blank with everything except reading tomrrow need to review mistakes of that